What is the City of Victoria Youth Council?

 - We strive to create a space that is respectful, inclusive, and fun for all participants

 Victoria’s City Council approved the establishment of the City of Victoria Youth Council (CVYC) in April 2005.
-CVYC was hosted by Lifecycles Society between 2005-2009.
-In 2010, BC Healthy Communities Society (BCHC) became the new organizational host.
+CVYC was hosted by Lifecycles Society between 2005-2009 and between 2010-2017 BC Healthy Communities Society (BCHC) was the host.
+In 2018, Quadra Village Community Centre (QVCC) became the new organizational host.